deciduously/music/post.md

 However, at the end of the day, it's just the thing in the cover image.

 The completed code can be found on [GitHub](https://github.com/deciduously/music), along with the Markdown for this post.
+I'm a beginner myself and am sure this code could be improved.
 Make a PR!
-I'll keep it in sync with this post.
+I'll keep it in sync here.

 ## Table of Contents